 The two relays, both the school and the absolute, were won by the teams from Catalonia, but in the case of the first category, the second place served Galicia, along with the results on Saturday, to take the title.

 The first race on Sunday was the Mixed School Relay, with Catalan victory ahead of Galicia and the Valencian Community.
 Andalusia and Madrid completed the top five positions.

 In the overall championship with the sum of the two days Galicia was made with the school title by a single point of difference with respect to Catalonia.
-The same difference, a point, defined the third place on the podium in favor of the Valencian Community against Andalusia, with Madrid in the fifth position.
+The same difference, one point, defined the third place on the podium in favor of the Valencian Community against Andalusia, with Madrid in fifth position.

-The sum of points on Saturday and Sunday left Catalonia as champion among the regional selections absolute, with Galicia in the silver medal, Madrid getting the bronze, and the Valencian Community and Castilla La Mancha completing the first five positions.
+The sum of points on Saturday and Sunday left Catalonia as champion among the regional teams absolute, with Galicia in the silver medal, Madrid getting the bronze, and the Valencian Community and Castilla La Mancha completing the first five positions.

 They participated in the awards ceremony for the regional teams Conchi Bellorín, Director of the Cabinet of the Higher Sports Council; Alberto Jofre, Director General of the Paralympic Committee; Iñaki Ereño, President of Sanitas; Montserrat Teba, Councilor for Sports of Tres Cantos; José Hidalgo, President of the Spanish Triathlon Federation; and Ramiro Lahera, President of the Madrid Triathlon Federation.